akim62/Portfolio/10-Mongo:WebScraping/Mission_to_Mars/README.md

 * Type into Command Line: "python app.py"

-* Either click on available link or go to web browser and type "localhost:5000"
+* Either copy/paste available link or go to web browser and type "localhost:5000"